29th April 2018

 Step-3: Bike Fit

 Deliver a discipline-specific Bike fit, by integrating the findings from Steps-1&2 into Step-3.
 The intention is to maximise the outcome of the entire process.

 Traditional mechanically orientated Bike Fitting invariably fails to examine the 'Cyclist'....and thus fails to identify the many musculoskeletal / biomechanical deficits prevalent in the cyclist.
 As a consequence, failure to identify and subsequently address these deficits can severely compromise the outcome and effectiveness of the entire Bikefit process.
 Key areas of our Step-1 Musculoskeletal Screening include; core/pelvic/gluteal capability, leg length difference, muscle imbalance, restrictions in ROM and foot and limb alignment.

 Read Matt Bottrill's (National Cycling Champion) personal Blog on how our Bikefit-Package resolved his knee problem, which improved his symmetry and ultimately his power-transfer....Click link to the Giant website.

 Optional pre-course reading will be supplied upon successful enrollment onto the course.

-We advise participants to have professional liability insurance to cover them for the techniques covered on the course.
+This is a CPD introduction to Bike fitting not a full qualification, therefore we advise participants to discuss professional liability insurance with their provider to cover them for the techniques covered on the course.

-This course is suitable for all forms of Therapists involved with working with cyclists and/or triathletes - and for those that may be considering doing so in the future
+This course is suitable for all forms of Therapists, trainers, coaches and bike mechanics working with cyclists and/or triathletes - and for those that may be considering doing so in the future

 Teas/coffee are provided but lunch is not included